 4. Only buy what you need

-Aside from reusing and recycling when you get the chance, you should also reduce the number of items you buy or opt for bulk items with less packaging.
+Aside from reusing and recycling when you can, you should also reduce the number of items you buy or opt for bulk items with less packaging.
 If you only get what you need and try to select containers that take up less space, you can simplify your life while making it more sustainable.

 5. Make your own cleaning products

-A lot of cleaning products are not recyclable or biodegradable, so buying them can be a waste.
+Many cleaning products are not recyclable or biodegradable, so buying them can be a waste.
 Consider developing your cleaning products to avoid having waste (and harsh chemicals, to boot).
-A lot of things in your home can be cleaned properly with simple ingredients and a soft rag.
+Many things in your home can be cleaned properly with simple ingredients and a soft rag.

 6. Bring the outdoors in